McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ### Autolink

-In GFM (GitHub Flavored Markdown) an absolute URLs will automatically be converted into a link.
+In GFM (GitHub Flavored Markdown) absolute URLs will automatically be converted into a link.

 ````markdown
 This is a link to https://example.com.